BlackDChase/Profit-Optimizer-A3C/README.md

         - In online we don't need to create trajectory.
         - We just sample a action and update the network step-by-step.

+## Conclusion
+- Our model is a a3c based agent, which has two different types of agents GOD and BOSS.
+  God is responsible for taking the final action in a Online setting as well as coordination of various boss agents and the network.
+  Boss is responsible for exploration of the environment and applying a2c algorithm, different boss agents then asynchronously update the Network.
+- Model is concerned with choosing the appropriate price increase/decrease for the current state(current demand) in hope that it will maximize the profit of the energy company and minimize the losses.

 ## Annexure
 @ Overriden method